ashelkovnykov/linux/docs/sshAuthenticationKeys.md

 ### Format of the "Authorized Keys" File

-The "authorized keys" file lists keys that are used authorized to authenticate the user, one per line.
+The "authorized keys" file lists keys that are authorized to authenticate the user, one per line.
 Empty lines and lines that begin with the '#' character are ignored.
 Each line contains a public SSH key, which may be preceded by options which control what can be done with that key.
 The full list of options and their descriptions is available [here](https://www.ssh.com/academy/ssh/authorized_keys/openssh).